IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

      - Also note that the answer it gave uses recursion (function fib is being called recursively).

-3. Now let's try asking it to generate the same code without using recursion.
+3. Now let's try asking it to generate the same code without using recursion.<br> Here is what I entered: `give me python code for generating fibonacci sequence without using recursion`
    ![image](https://github.com/user-attachments/assets/74f1ce36-7aee-40ac-8444-8e212402745b)

      - As expected, it did give the code snippet that doesn't use recursion, so it did well there.